adam-cowley/twitch-project/docs/04-authentication.md

     export class UserModule {}
     ```

-There's nothing like a live coding disaster to cement an idea into your head.
+_There's nothing like a live coding disaster to cement an idea into your head._

+### Testing the Endpoint

-To verify this is working, we could write a cURL request or open up postman.
+To verify this is working, we could write a cURL request or open up [Postman](https://www.postman.com/).
 But instead, let's look at writing a test.
-So far we've not looked at tests, but you may have noticed that when we ran the `nest g co auth` command, a `auth.controller.spec.ts` file was also generated.
+So far we've not looked at tests, but you may have noticed that when we ran the `nest g co auth` command, an `auth.controller.spec.ts` file was also generated.

 If we run the following command, the `jest` rest runner will run in watch mode.
 This is really useful for development because the test runner will watch for changes to files and automatically re-run tests.
 So if a change in one file breaks another, you'll know instantly.